The

 nagvanshi Rajput.

-Paramaras are Agnivanshi Rajputs that were near-neighbours of
+Paramar are Agnivanshi Rajputs that were near-neighbours of the

-the Solankis.
-They originated as feudatories of the Rashtrakutas
+Solankis.
+They originated as feudatories of the Rashtrakuts and

-and rose to power in the 10th century.
-They ruled Malwa and the
+rose to power in the 10th century.
+They ruled Malwa and the area

-area at the border between present-day Gujarat and Rajasthan.
+at the border between present-day Gujarat and Rajasthan.
+Bhoj,

-Bhoja, the celebrated king of Malwa, belonged to this dynasty.
+the celebrated king of Malwa, belonged to this dynasty.
+In the

-In the 12th century, the Paramaras declined in power due to conflict
+12th century, the PaRamras declined in power due to conflict with

 Ved